Digital vs Traditional Marketing

 #4.
 Direct Mailing is Here to Stay

 Traditional mail with print flyers and brochures still works as people check their mail daily.
-These marketing materials can sit on the table for months and get the second chance to grab the prospect’s attention.
+These marketing materials can sit on the table for months and get a second chance to grab the prospect’s attention.
 In terms of traditional marketing vs digital marketing battle, the good old mailing is solid and present, while emails are easier to delete as some spam or forget about in just a second.

 #5.
 Traditional Marketing is Reliable & Stable